aistabci/abci-docs/en/docs/tips/spack.md

 Meanings of the installation options are as follows.

 - `+cuda`: Build with CUDA support
 - `schedulers=sge`: Specify how to invoke MPI processes.
-We specify `sge` as ABCI uses Univa Grid Engine which is compatible with SGE.
+You have to specify `sge` as ABCI uses Univa Grid Engine which is compatible with SGE.
 - `fabrics=auto`: Specify a communication library.
 - `^cuda@abci-10.1.243`: Specify a CUDA to be used.  `^` is used to specify software dependency.

 Line #4 edits a configuration file to turn off runtime warnings (optional).
 For this purpose, Line #3 checks the installation path of OpenMPI.

-Spack can manage variants of the same software.
+Spack can manage variants of the same version of software.
-Here, we additionally install OpenMPI 3.1.1 that uses CUDA 9.0.176.4.
+This is an example that you additionally install OpenMPI 3.1.1 that uses CUDA 9.0.176.4.
 ```
 [username@g0001 ~]$ spack install cuda@abci-9.0.176.4
 [username@g0001 ~]$ spack install openmpi@3.1.1 +cuda schedulers=sge fabrics=auto ^cuda@abci-9.0.176.4